siemens/ix/packages/documentation/docs/installation/javascript.md

 > This can be useful if you have configured CSP nonce, because of the lazy bootstrap behavior of the components.

-To prevent the define of the `ix-icon` component via the setup function of the library you have to set a `meta[ix:legacy-icons="false"]` tag.
+To prevent the definition of the `ix-icon` component during library setup, add the following <meta> tag to your application:

 ```html
 <meta name="ix:legacy-icons" content="false" />